Skip to content

 Tips for writing effective service descriptions:

-• Include the types of requests it covers: "Use this service for VPN access issues, remote connectivity problems, or network login failures"
+• Include the types of requests it covers, for example: "Use this service for VPN access issues, remote connectivity problems, or network login failures."

-• Avoid internal jargon or abbreviations employees wouldn't use when describing a problem
+• Avoid internal jargon or abbreviations employees would not use when describing a problem.

 Coming soon